 Contact lenses: What to know before you buy

+Thinking about trying contact lenses?
 Contact lenses are more versatile than ever before.
-Understand the pros and cons of common types of contact lenses — and the ground rules for preventing eye infections.
+Start by understanding the pros and cons of common types of contact lenses — and the ground rules for preventing eye infections.

 Soft contact lenses